-- C. Operational Efficiency No studies are conducted in 2024 that focus solely on operational efficiency. - D. Flow and Capacity Management - Collaborative Demand and Capacity Management (section 4.4.1) In 2024 a study will be completed in this domain and another one started.
-The development of APOC is aimed at alignment and integration of airport planning processes and management of disruptions.
-In 2024 the support to the APOC development, which started in 2021, will be completed.

-In 2024 a new activity will be started focussing on enhancing airline capacity planning processes.
+- C. Operational Efficiency No studies are conducted in 2025 that focus solely on operational efficiency. - D. Flow and Capacity Management - Collaborative Demand and Capacity Management (section 4.4.1) In 2025 a new activity will be started focussing on enhancing airline capacity planning processes.
 This activity has been described as "Collaborative DST" (decision support tool).
-The focus of this study is to expand capacity planning and forecasting information available at LVNL to the airlines, building an airline specific dashboard on the basis of a single (airline-ATC) data source.

-E. Meteo Innovation
+The focus of this study is to expand capacity planning and forecasting information available at LVNL to the airlines, building an airline specific dashboard on the basis of a single (airline-ATC) data source. - E. Meteo Innovation

-No studies are conducted in 2024, under the umbrella of the KDC, in the area of meteo innovation.
+No studies are conducted in 2025, under the umbrella of the KDC, in the area of meteo innovation.